 Every precaution has been taken for good sanitary arrangement.
-The class-rooms and dormitories are large and well lighted, and the remaining rooms, such as diningrooms, chapel, reading-rooms, &c., are well arranged.
+The classrooms and dormitories are large and well lighted, and the remaining rooms, such as diningrooms, chapel, reading rooms, etc., are well arranged.

-A carefully planned brick workshop, two stories high, is now in process of erection, and will be ready for use by September 1st, 1890.
-This building will contain a machineshop, forge-shop, woodworking-shop, carpenter-shop, classroom, office and wash-room, and will be equipped for thorough work in every particular.
+A carefully planned brick workshop, two stories high, has been erected, and in use since September, 1890.
+This building contains a machine-shop, forge shop, woodworking shop, earpenter shop, class-room, office and wash-room, and is equipped for thorough work in every particular.

+.
 It is intended to erect, as rapidly as means will permit, barns, silos, stables and the like, which shall be models of their kind.
 Meanwhile, for all purposes of instruction, students will have the use of the large buildings for such purposes, already erected on the Experiment Station Farm, near by the Agricultural and Mechanical College.

-In the basement of the main College building every convenience has been provided for housekeeping, and no facility is lacking in the boarding department.
-The cost of tableboard alone, will under no circumstances exceed eight dollars per month, and it is in contemplation to arrange for a mess system under which students, assisted by a steward and well-equipped kitchen, storerooms and dining-hall, all provided by the College, may regulate their own expenses, and by co-operation, perhaps effect some further reduction of cost.
+In the basement of the main College building every convenience has been provided for housekceping, and no facility is lacking in the boarding department.
+The cost of tableboard alone will, under no circumstances, exceed eight dollars per month, and it is in contemplation to arrange for a mess system under which students, assisted by a steward and well equipped kitchen, store-rooms and dining-hall, all provided by the College, may regulate their own expenses, and by co-operation, perhaps effect some further reduction of cost.

 The dormitory rooms in the second and third stories of the College are well ventilated, wholesome and comfortable, with convenient bath-rooms on the second floor.
-Additional dormitory accommodation will be provided, as necessity may require.
+Additional dormitory accommodation is now being provided to meet the pressing demand for more room and the new building will be completed by Soptember 1st.